All Episodes

 That is absolutely correct.

-We have been here um following this trial.
+We have been here following this trial.

-That says a lot about the state of this trial and how many witnesses the State has been calling.
+That says a lot about the state of this trial and how many witnesses the state has been calling.

-Um, so now that we see this plea deal, I'm not very surprised by it because I think both sides were trying to mitigate damages here.
+So now that we see this plea deal, I'm not very surprised by it because I think both sides were trying to mitigate damages here.

-And Shauna, very quickly, I I do want to play for you images that just came into us.
+And Shauna, very quickly, I do want to play for you images that just came into us.

-It is young thug taking that plea deal in court, and then I'll have you react on the back end.
+It is Young Thug taking that plea deal in court, and then I'll have you react on the back end.

 But here is what just played out in court just moments ago.